 - Current Root/DLV Trust Anchors (bind.keys)

 The DNS protocols are part of the core Internet standards.
 They specify the process by which one computer can find another computer on the basis of its name.
-‘An implementation of DNS protocols’ means our software distribution contains all of the software necessary for asking and answering name service questions.
+The BIND software distribution contains all of the software necessary for asking and answering name service questions.

 The BIND software distribution has three parts: